Nathalie-Leenders/nathalie-leenders.github.io/content/posts/series-http-Getversionnumber/index.en.md

 Fetching a Specific Item from a SharePoint List

 ## Objective
-You want to retrieve the details of a specific item from a SharePoint list based on the list name and item ID stored in variables.
+Get a specific item from sharepoint, with all the metadata, that you can then re-use in your flow.
+In my example we're going with version number.

 ### Steps:

   - Identify the List and Item: You have a SharePoint site with multiple lists, and you need to fetch the details of a specific item from a list.
-The list name and item ID are stored in variables `VarListname` and `VarItemID` respectively.
+The list name and item ID are stored in variables `VarListname` and `VarItemID` but you can of course use your own naming method.

   - Construct the HTTP Request: Use the SharePoint REST API to get the item details by specifying the list name and item ID in the URL.

   - Execute the HTTP Request: Make an HTTP GET request to the SharePoint REST API endpoint with the appropriate query parameters.

   - Set the value from the needed column in a variable.

 ```markdown